poses98/pablo-oses/public/projects/elpollopaulino.md

+# El Pollo Paulino

-# Building a Web System for a New Store
+## Building a Web System for a New Store

 While studying software engineering, I was approached by two friends who were on the verge of opening a new store.
 They needed a web system for their store and trusted me to build it for them.